 Vienna with Kids.
 The life and music of Wolfgang Mozart appeals to many children.
 The Mozart house in Vienna therefore offers audio guided family tours through his Viennese residence.
 You will learn about Mozart, where he lived, composed and conducted his music, who his friends and patrons were, and life in baroque period Vienna.
 The tour also allows you to listen to Mozart’s most important works and learn more about them.
 The tour is based on audio guides and special children’s audio guides and is available in 11 languages.
 Learn more about the Mozart House Family Tour.

-5. Classical Music For Children: Haus der Musik
+5. Classical Music For Children: House of Music

 Vienna with Kids.
 Vienna for kids has a brilliant highlight that few travelling families are aware of: the Haus der Musik, an extraordinarlly well conceptualised interactive museum where kids have fun exploring sounds and music, while learning about sounds, music and the great composers.
 My four year old’s favourite was the sonosphere.
 He loved hearing and feeling the sounds a baby experiences in mummy’s womb, swishing and banging on a drum four times his size, and generating different sounds of the human voice and visualising phonemas.
 My six year old daughter loved Namadeus, a musical game invented by Wolfgang A. Mozart that transforms names into beautiful melodies.
 This can be played with an interactive computer programme.
 The most fun for all of us was when she took the conductor’s stick and virtually conducted the Vienna Philharmonic Orchestra.
-Get tickets for Haus der Musik.
+Read our full review of the House of Music.

 Vienna with Kids.
 Listening to other children sing engages kids more than visiting a common classical concert.
 The 10 to 14-year old boys of the Vienna Boys Choir sing to music from Wolfgang Amadeus Mozart, Johann Strauss, Ludwig van Beethoven and others in their own new concert hall, just next to their boarding school at baroque Augarten palace.
 Though not cheap, this is a pretty unique way for your kids to indulge in the joy of singing.
 I recommend the concert for kids from 10 years of age.
 Learn more about the Vienna Boys Choir concerts.